jcomo/victor/README.md

 Therefore, it is critical that the enabled property is set as soon as possible during app initialization so that modules aren't loaded (causing functions to be wrapped mistakenly).

 #### BYOLogger
-By default, Victor will log to stdout wiht a specific format.
+By default, Victor will log to stdout with a specific format.
 If you don't like that, you can assign your own logger using `victor.logger`.

 #### Formatting the profiler
 If you'd like more pizazz out of the profiling information, you can define your own `Presenter` with `view_input` and `view_output` that each return strings.